 Crazyradio 2.0 implements a USB and radio protocol that is a strict superset of the Crazyradio PA USB protocol.
 When using this protocol Crazyradio 2.0 is compatible with all software that supports Crazyradio PA in the context of controlling a Crazyflie.

 The radio communication is done using the Nordic "Enhanced ShockBurst™" packet protocol in PTX mode with acknowledge.
 Variable sized packet, from 1 to 32 bytes, can be send and acknowledged by the copter.
 The acknowledgement packet can contain a payload from 0 to 32 Bytes.
+In sniffer mode, the radio supports packets up to 63 bytes (the full 6-bit length field range).

 This page documents the protocol used in version 5.0 of the Crazyradio 2.0 firmware.